“For a moment, nothing happened. Then, after a second or so, nothing continued to happen..”

 There are two types of post in the BalancedLight blog:

-- Topical posts on writing, photography and presentation workflows
+- Topical posts on photography, travel and diving.

 - Link posts that link to another site or blog post, with a short comment from me.
 I think that the original posts are worth a look.